Interns and Peer Tutors Wanted

 The main differences between interns and tutors:

-Writing Center peer tutors are paid for tutoring up to 4 hours a week and earn .25 credit for the required training course.
+Writing Center peer tutors are paid for tutoring and earn .25 credit for the required training course.
 Peer tutors learn about effective tutoring strategies in general and those specific to writing.
 Currently, we hire up to four peer tutors a year.

 Writing Center interns are not paid, but earn 1.0 academic credit per semester for training and additional academic study and research on writing center theory and practice and the teaching of writing.
+Interns can work as paid tutors and tutor mentors after their first semester.
 Like our paid peer tutors, interns learn about effective tutoring strategies in general and those specific to writing.
 Interns tutor up to four hours a week and may have additional responsibilities as well.
 Currently, we select one or two qualified students to be interns each academic year.

 Students may apply initially to be either an unpaid intern and earn academic credit (1.0 unit) or to be a paid tutor, with no academic credit.
 A student who interns one semester may remain as an intern for an additional semester and earn credit (1 additional credit; up to 2 credits total) or may switch to being a paid tutor the following semester(s).
 Interns do not have to reapply to be tutors and may return as paid tutors as many semesters as they like.
 Likewise, paid tutors do not have to reapply and may return as paid tutors as many semesters as they like.
 Paid tutors may also apply to be interns in semesters subsequent to their first semester of employment.